-Evidence Collection Best Practices for SOC 2
+Evidence Collection Best Practices for SOC 2: What Actually Goes Wrong (And How to Fix It)

 Evidence collection represents one of the most time-consuming aspects of SOC 2 audit preparation.
 Without a systematic approach, teams often find themselves scrambling to locate documentation, recreate records, and respond to auditor requests under tight deadlines.
-This guide covers best practices for organizing and collecting audit evidence efficiently, helping you transform evidence collection from a painful scramble into a streamlined process.

 Why Evidence Matters in SOC 2 Audits